daliborstakic/sudokusolver/README.md

-# sudokusolver-python
-Simple Python program which can solve 9×9 Sudoku boards using the Backtracking algorithm.
+# Simple Python program which can solve 9×9 Sudoku boards using the Backtracking algorithm.

 It can solve pretty much any 9×9 board, as long as it's solveable.
 It was a fun project.